-After the 2nd year of study Knowledge Upon completion, the graduate should have acquired knowledge of: • the company's legal circumstances.
-Skills Upon completion, the graduate should have acquired the ability to: Upon completion, the graduate should have acquired knowledge of: • the company's legal circumstances.
-Skills Upon completion, the graduate should have ac- evaluate the market with a view to entering into and developing partnership agreements evaluate and state the reasons for the choice of alternative materials.
-Competencies Upon completion, the graduate should have acquired the ability to: deal with international negotiations and negotiations with the company's internal and external partners.
+Commerce After the 1st year of study After the 2nd year of study Knowledge Upon completion, the graduate should have ac- quired knowledge of: theories on commerce, including tools and disciplines economic theories and conditions.
+Skills Upon completion, the graduate should have ac- quired the ability to: assess commercial consequences of a company's purpose and strategy perform searches for suppliers, supplier assessment and selection of suppliers use relevant IT tools and operating sys- tems resolve assignments related to commerce while showing regard for national and in- ternational situations.
+Competencies Upon completion, the graduate should have ac- quired the ability to: take part in professional and multidiscipli- nary collaboration with others at all stages of the value chain manage the company's flows of materials and goods while showing regard for the company's organisational framework and economy.
+Knowledge Upon completion, the graduate should have ac- quired knowledge of: the company's legal circumstances.
+Skills Upon completion, the graduate should have ac- quired the ability to: evaluate the market with a view to enter- ing into and developing partnership agree- ments evaluate and state the reasons for the choice of alternative materials.
+Competencies Upon completion, the graduate should have ac- quired the ability to: deal with international negotiations and negotiations with the company's internal and external partners.
+Logistics Knowledge Upon completion, the graduate should have acquired knowledge of: costs generated by logistics logistics and supply chain management legal matters concerning international commerce.